 The Record Date for the Annual Meeting is April 22, 2020.
 You are entitled to vote at the Annual Meeting only if you were a holder of record of our Common Shares at the close of business on that date or your shares were held in "street name" as of the close of business on that date.
 Each outstanding Class A Share is entitled to one vote and each outstanding Class B Share is entitled to ten votes on all matters brought before the Annual Meeting.
-At the close of business on the Record Date, there were 21,694,744 Class A Shares outstanding and entitled to vote at the Annual Meeting and 3,008,373 Class B Shares outstanding and entitled to vote at the Annual Meeting.
+At the close of business on the Record Date, there were 21,694,744 Class A Shares outstanding and entitled to vote at the Annual Meeting and 3,008,373 Class B Shares outstanding and entitled to vote at the Annual Meeting and 3,008,373 Class B Shares outstanding and entitled to vote at the Annual Meeting.
 We also have two classes of non-voting common shares, Class A1 common shares and Class B1 common shares, which do not have the right to vote on any matters at the Annual Meeting.